cov-lineages/lineages-website-old/pangolin.md

 ### Recall rate
 Of 9,843 GISAID sequences assigned lineages by hand (taking sequence, phylogeny and metadata into account), pangolin accurately assigns the lineage of 97.85% of those sequences.
 Of the sequences that were not recalled correctly, 74.5% had 0 bootstrap and 0 alrt.
 We're continuing to work to improve this recall rate, but recommend interpreting the pangolin output cautiously with due attention to the UFbootstrap and aLRT values.

-Given hCoV-2019 is relatively slow evolving for an RNA virus and there is still not a huge amount of diversity, missing or ambiguous data at key residues may lead to incorrect placement within the guide tree.
+Given SARS-CoV-2 is relatively slow evolving for an RNA virus and there is still not a huge amount of diversity, missing or ambiguous data at key residues may lead to incorrect placement within the guide tree.
 We have a filter in place that by default with not call a lineage for any sequence with >50% N-content, but this can be made more conservative with the command line option `--max-ambig`.

 ### Source data

-``pangolin`` runs using a guide tree and alignment hosted at [``hCoV-2019/lineages``](https://github.com/hCoV-2019/lineages.git).
+<strong>pangolin</strong> runs using a guide tree and alignment hosted at [<strong>cov-lineages/lineages</strong>](https://github.com/cov-lineages/lineages.git).
 Some of this data is sourced from GISAID, but anonymised and encrypted to fit with guidelines.
-Appropriate permissions have been given and acknowledgements for the teams that have worked to provide the original SARS-CoV-2 genome sequences to GISAID are also hosted in [``hCoV-2019/lineages``](https://raw.githubusercontent.com/hCoV-2019/lineages/master/gisaid_acknowledgements.tsv).
+Appropriate permissions have been given and acknowledgements for the teams that have worked to provide the original SARS-CoV-2 genome sequences to GISAID are hosted <a href="./gisaid_acknowledgements.html">here</a>.

 ### Authors

-Pangolin was created by [Áine O'Toole](https://aineotoole.co.uk/) and [JT McCrone](https://jtmccr1.github.io/).
+<strong>pangolin</strong> was created by [Áine O'Toole](https://aineotoole.co.uk/) and [JT McCrone](https://jtmccr1.github.io/).
-It uses lineages from [Rambaut et al.](https://www.biorxiv.org/content/10.1101/2020.04.17.046086v1).
+It uses lineages from [Rambaut et al. 2020](https://www.biorxiv.org/content/10.1101/2020.04.17.046086v1) in press Nature Microbiology.

-### Citing ``pangolin``
+### Citing <strong>pangolin</strong>

-There is a publication in prep for ``pangolin``, but in the meantime please to link to this github [github.com/hCoV-2019/pangolin](github.com/hCoV-2019/pangolin) if you have used ``pangolin`` in your research.
+There is a publication in prep for <strong>pangolin</strong>, but in the meantime please to link to this github [github.com/hCoV-2019/pangolin](github.com/hCoV-2019/pangolin) if you have used <strong>pangolin</strong> in your research.

 ### References

-The following external software is run as part of pangolin:
+The following external software is run as part of <strong>pangolin</strong>:

 [iqtree](http://www.iqtree.org/#download)